Jef-king/Learn/Data Structure and Algorithm.md

 * **Tree :** A hierarchical structure where each node can have multiple child nodes.
 * **Graph :** A collection of nodes connected by edges, representing relationships between data elements.
 * **Hash Table :** A data structure that uses a hash function to map keys to vlaues, allowing for fast lookup and insertion.

+#### Applications of Data Structures

+Data structures are widely used in various applications, including :

+* **Database Management Systems :** To store and manage large amounts of structured data.
+*  **Operating System :** To manage memory, processes, and files.
+*  **Compiler Design :** To represent source code and intermediate code.
+*  **Artificial Intelligence :** To represent knowledge and perform reasoning.
+*  **Graphics and Multimedia :** To store and process images, videos and audio data.